-2006-07: He played for Seattle as a 15-year-old and has improved his offensive play each season.
-Thomas Hickey played most of the past season with veteran Scott Jackson (STL).
+2006-07: Thomas Hickey played for Seattle as a 15-year-old and has improved his offensive play each season.
+He played most of the past season with veteran Scott Jackson (STL).
 He scored nine goals and 41 assists in 68 games.

 2007-08: While his offensive production did not exceed his pre-draft season, Hickey took on a much larger role both as a target for the opposition and as a team leader.
 Tenth in the WHL in scoring among defensemen with 45 points in 63 games, Hickey was named a First Team All-Star for the Western Conference.
 As a squad, the Seattle Thunderbirds shifted their scoring emphasis more towards their forwards this season than in past years, capable of icing two equally potent scoring lines, and reducing their reliance on production from the blueline.
 Consequently, Hickey concentrated on other aspects of his game and rounded into more of a pure two-way defenseman with a considerable amount of grit.